 As you know, I'm a Millwall fan and season ticket holder.

 I try to get to as many away games as I can and I'm really delighted to see us back in the Championship after a really nailbiting race to the finish line in reaching the league 1 playoffs last season.

-The victory at Wembley in May was a wonderful day and an experience to cherish.
+The victory at Wembley last May was a wonderful day and an experience to cherish.

 The season so far has been a bit topsy turvy but I am totally delighted that we're holding our own and not propping up the table as predicted by the doomsday merchants prior to the start of the current campaign.